 For £5 a month, plus a one-off fee of either £49 or £99, Infinity customers can watch BT TV in another room with another Youview box.
-The £49 fee gets customers a basic, non-recording mini box; for £99 they'll get another all-singing, all-dancing, Youview+ one.
+The £49 fee gets customers a basic, non-recording mini box; for £99 they'll get another Youview+ box.

-The TV Everywhere component of the package allows them to stream their subscription services to up to four different devices, and use two of those devices to remotely control their Youview+ boxes.
+The TV Everywhere component of the package allows customers to stream their subscription services to up to four different devices, and use two of those devices to remotely control their Youview+ boxes.

-The downside of BT's Extra Box service is that anyone interested in taking it must go without Sky Sports and Sky Cinema - or find another way of getting their fix.
+The downside of BT's Extra Box service is that anyone interested in taking it must go without Sky Sports and Sky Cinema, as likely due to licensing issues the two are not mutually compatible.